-Table 2.
-Recommendations on the Periodic Pelvic Examination for Asymptomatic Adult Women

-Table 3.
-U.S. National Guidelines and Statements on Screening for Individual Gynecologic

-Conditions in Unselected Adult Women Who Are Asymptomatic and Not Pregnant

-Table 4.
-USPSTF Screening Recommendations for Malignant and Benign Gynecologic Conditions

-Table 5.
-Study Characteristics, Ovarian Cancer Screening

-Table 6.
-Summary of Diagnostic Accuracy of Pelvic Examination for Ovarian Cancer

-Table 7.
-Diagnostic Procedures Within 1 Year of a Positive Palpation Exam in Women Without an Ovarian Cancer Diagnosis; PLCO Only

-Table 8.
-Study Characteristics, Infectious Diseases
+Table 1.
+Epidemiology of Gynecologic Cancers and Conditions Table 2.
+Recommendations on the Periodic Pelvic Examination for Asymptomatic Adult Women Table 3.
+U.S. National Guidelines and Statements on Screening for Individual Gynecologic Conditions in Unselected Adult Women Who Are Asymptomatic and Not Pregnant Table 4.
+USPSTF Screening Recommendations for Malignant and Benign Gynecologic Conditions Table 5.
+Study Characteristics, Ovarian Cancer Screening Table 6.
+Summary of Diagnostic Accuracy of Pelvic Examination for Ovarian Cancer Table 7.
+Diagnostic Procedures Within 1 Year of a Positive Palpation Examination in Women Without an Ovarian Cancer Diagnosis: PLCO Trial Only Table 8.
+Study Characteristics, Infectious Diseases Table 9.

-Table 9.
 Summary of Diagnostic Accuracy of Pelvic Examination for Infectious Disease